turbo-sim/turbodash/README.md

 ## Key features
+- Supports axial and radial turbine stages.
+- Visualization of the meridional channel and blade-to-blade view
 - Visualization of total-to-static and total-to-total efficiencies.
-- Supports axial flow, radial inflow, and radial outflow turbine stages.
 - Adjustable stator/rotor geometry, reaction degree, loss coefficients, and blade velocity ratio.
 - Lightweight, dependency-minimal design based on Plotly Dash.
 - Automatic synchronization between sliders and numeric inputs.
+- Support import/export of configuration files.
-- Documentation describing the derivation of governing equations and special cases.
+- Documentation describing the derivation of governing equations.

 ## 🚀 Installation and local run